Filtered bicolimit presentations of locally presentable linear categories, Grothendieck categories and their tensor products: Generalities on the 2-filtered bicolimit of categories

-The main result of \cite{construction-2-filtered-bicolimits-categories} is, given a 2-functor $F: \iii \lra \Cat$, the construction of the bicolimit $\LLL(F)$ in an intrinsic way in terms of the $2$-functor $F$.
+The main result of \cite{construction-2-filtered-bicolimits-categories} provides, given a 2-functor $F: \iii \to \Cat$, a construction of the bicolimit $\LLL(F)$ in an intrinsic way in terms of the $2$-functor $F$, which in particular makes of the equivalence \eqref{univprop} an isomorphism of categories.
 One can observe that, when the indexing category is just an ordinary filtered ($1$-)category the construction is greatly simplified.
 For this choice of indexing category, one can easily extend the construction from \cite{construction-2-filtered-bicolimits-categories} to the case in which $F$ is a pseudofunctor by means of a slight generalization of the results explained in loc.cit.\footnote{The general construction for $F$ a pseudofunctor should be possible in full generality, without restrictions of the indexing category, just by readjusting the notion of \emph{homotopy} in \cite[1.5(iii)]{construction-2-filtered-bicolimits-categories}, as we have done in our particular case. }

-We flesh out below the construction of the (bi)colimit for our particular situation, i.e. when \begin{itemize} \item $F: \iii \ra \Cat$ is not necessarily a strict 2-functor but a pseudofunctor, \item the indexing category $\iii$ is a filtered (1-)category. \end{itemize}
+We flesh out below the construction of the bicolimit for our particular situation, i.e. when \begin{itemize} \item $F: \iii \to \Cat$ is not necessarily a strict 2-functor but a pseudofunctor, \item the indexing category $\iii$ is a filtered (1-)category. \end{itemize}

 \textbf{Description of the objects:}

 Objects of $\LLL(F)$ are pairs $(x,A)$ where $A \in \iii$ and $x \in F(A)$.

 \textbf{Description of the morphisms:}